XinTongBUPT/plz/_posts/2013-10-20-how-it-works.md

 Plz uses the saved-state file to notice any files that have changed since the last execution, so tasks may be triggered immediately.

-After assembling the list of tasks to execute, it will add any `must` dependencies (see <a href="{{ baseurl }}/articles/writing-tasks.html#dependencies">Dependencies</a>), and sorts them (topologically) so that the deepest dependencies come first.
+After assembling the list of tasks to execute, it will add any `must` dependencies (see <a href="{{ site.baseurl }}/articles/writing-tasks.html#dependencies">Dependencies</a>), and sorts them (topologically) so that the deepest dependencies come first.
 Chains of dependencies are followed, but cycles aren't allowed.
 These are all then enqueued, uniquely, so that no task is enqueued twice.
 The tasks may then be re-ordered based on `depends` dependencies, if necessary.

 Plz then runs each task in the queue, one at a time, in order, until there's an error or the queue is finished.